While event and meeting budgets have slowly been on the rise, companies have not stopped their fervent chase for cost-savings.

 Remarkable events don’t have to come with a remarkably high price tag.

 We’ve mapped out the top 5 strategies to yield meaningful savings in your meeting and event budget:

 Stick to Accurate Headcounts

-Inaccurate attendance can wreck havoc on your meeting and event budget.
-After all, your presumed attendance drives most of your costs, including seating charts, amount of meeting space and catering menus.
+Inaccurate attendance can wreak havoc on your meeting and event budget.
+After all, your presumed attendance drives most of your costs, including seating charts, the amount of meeting space and catering menus.
 However, no meeting planner wants to be caught without enough seats in the ballroom or enough food on the buffet.
 For that reason, in our experience as hoteliers, we noticed a frequent over-estimation by planners of their meeting attendance.
 A candid assessment of attendance will likely mean a smaller tab in most costs of your meeting.
 Whittling down to a succinct number is vital to managing and shaving down event costs.

 Accurate numbers largely rely on keeping a detailed history of your company’s or client’s past events.
 Armed with this data, you can determine how many actual registrations each event had and plan for that based on your group’s patterns.